The Short Version

 Amazingly, I never wanted to be an author.
 Instead, I managed to make it through elementary school, junior high, and high school with a firm conviction that I wanted to be a Lawyer or Business Woman (there is a short streak of wanting to be an Architect, but that only lasted until I realized I had no art skills.
 Alas.).
 And I totally planned to go to Harvard.
 I even had a Harvard beach towel.

-When I was a kid, I never could have guessed where I’d end up, but I feel like the luckiest person in the world to have two jobs I love.
+When I was a kid, I never could have guessed where I’d end up, but I feel like the luckiest person in the world to have had two jobs I love.

 But even more important than my work, is my family.
 I got married to Mr. Mouse in 2001, and we have 3 beautiful children who inspire my writing, drive me crazy, and bring me the greatest joy I’ve ever known.